aioy/Simon-Game/README.md

 # Simon-Game
-To play the game open the html file.
+To play the game open the `index.html` file in any browser.